Prepress Checklist for Graphic Designers to Prepare Print Ready Designs

 It is important that the designer and client coordinate properly to get top quality designs, whether it is for a multipage product collateral or a simple business card.
 From the concept framing to printing, every step should be carried out with immense care.
 Most of the times, both designers and the client think of prepressing as something that falls under the responsibility of technicians in the print shop which is actually is wrong conception.
 In most of the cases, printing is a costly affair and consumes even up to 75% of the whole budget of the design project.
 So, any mistake left unaddressed can be a serious issue.
-Having a prepress checklist is essential to stay safe and ensure that things are perfect when they reach the printing phase.
+Having a print-ready checklist for graphic designers is essential to stay safe and ensure that things are perfect when they reach the printing phase.

+Graphic design for print starts with a through proofreading process.
 Small errors, like grammatical errors and typos can adversely impact the sales.
 Studies by relevant organization in the domain found that these small errors are neglected only by 3% of your prospects.
 This means, your chances of getting sales from rest of 97% is at risk.
 On seeing errors, people may even terminate the reading process.
 So detecting and rectifying errors is vital; once the design gets printed and reaches the customers, you are helpless and can’t do any editing.
 You have to take care of two types of proof reading- linguistic proofreading and graphic proofreading.
 The former deals with checking typos, grammatical mistakes, spelling, sentence construction and the overall content flow.
 Graphic proofreading, also known as prepress proofreading looks into the visual aspects.

 After proofreading is done, next matter of concern is the text spacing.
 Though most of design programs and fonts reach with certain degree of optimization, you should do the needed font adjustments to ensure flawlessness.
 It is very crucial to adjust the tracking, leading and kerning of the text.
 Think of the whole picture as a structure.
 Every element should work cohesively with each other to pave way for a unified experience.